Media Hosting Policy

 - Upon publication of story, please forward copies/links of the related coverage.

-- Depending on the nature of the assignment, Visit Seattle can assist you with accommodations, suggested itineraries, passes to attractions and more.
+- Depending on the nature of the assignment, Visit Seattle may be able to assist you with accommodations, suggested itineraries, passes to attractions and more.
 Please note that complimentary arrangements are provided through the discretion of host businesses and are subject to the availability and interest of each property.
-Black-out periods may be experienced during the year (such as the during the summer months) which may necessitate a press rate, especially for hotel accommodations and meals.
+Black-out periods may be experienced during the year (including high occupancy month of June, July, August and September) which may necessitate a press rate, especially for hotel accommodations and meals.
 Also, please note that complimentary accommodations include only room rate and tax, not incidentals such as phone charges or room service.

 - While complimentary meals can be requested, they are provided at the discretion of the host restaurant and Visit Seattle cannot provide meals in the instance of complimentary meals not being available.
 Complimentary meals exclude gratuity and alcohol and will only be for one person, unless the host wishes to extend the invitation to additional patrons.